 What portfolio diversification is

 They say you shouldn’t put all your eggs in one basket, but why is that?
-Well, thinking about the phrase literally, if you dropped your basket, all your eggs would break.
+Well, thinking about the phrase, if you dropped your basket, all your eggs would break.
 But if you split up those eggs among a few different baskets, dropping one won’t affect the eggs in the others.
-When it comes to investing, portfolio diversification, a critical strategy for reducing your risk, works a bit like that.
+When it comes to investing, portfolio diversification — a critical strategy for reducing your risk — works a bit like that.

 How does a diversified portfolio reduce risk?

-Here’s another way to think of it: You invest 10% of your portfolio in one stock and spread the other 90% across a mix of bonds and ETFs.
-If the company behind that stock fails, only a minor portion of your portfolio will be affected.
+Consider this scenario: You invest 10% of your portfolio in one stock and spread the other 90% across a mix of bonds and ETFs.
+If the company behind that stock fails, it’s possible that only a minor portion of your portfolio will be affected.
 But if 50% of your portfolio is invested in that company, you could experience significant loss if its stock plummets.